mfurkannargul/pedestrian-detection-cascade-object-detector-matlab/README.md

-# pedestrian-detection-cascade-object-detector-matlab
-Pedestrian Detection with Cascade Object Detector on MATLAB
+# Pedestrian Detection with Cascade Object Detector on MATLAB